Peter Spears

 Peter Spears (born November 29, 1965) is an American actor and filmmaker.
 He was born in Kansas City, Missouri, and raised in Overland Park, Kansas.
-Spears is best known for winning an Oscar for producing Nomadland at the 93rd Academy Awards ceremony in 2021.
-The film also won the BAFTA, Golden Globe, PGA Award, and the Golden Lion at the 2021 Venice Film Festival.
-Spears also produced the critically acclaimed 2017 film Call Me by Your Name, and was nominated for the Academy Award for Best Picture.
-He directed the underground cult-favorite short film Ernest and Bertram, which portrayed Sesame Street characters Bert and Ernie as gay lovers in a loose parody of Lillian Hellman's The Children's Hour.
-Spears also developed the television series Nightmare Café and John from Cincinnati.
+Spears is best known for winning an Oscar for producing Nomadland (2020), and for producing film Call Me by Your Name (2017).
+He directed the underground cult-favorite short film Ernest and Bertram, which portrayed Sesame Street characters Bert and Ernie as gay lovers, and developed the television series Nightmare Cafe and John from Cincinnati.

 Career

-In 2020, Spears founded his own production company, Cor Cordium.
-The company has multiple projects in development across film and television, including the upcoming Bones and All, which reunites Spears with filmmaker Luca Guadagnino and Timothée Chalamet.